makarski/gauth-rs/README.md

    a. `Credentials` > `Create credentials` > `OAuth client ID`
    b.
 Set application type to `Other`
    c.
 Enter your application name
-   d. `Download JSON` configuration of newly created application
+   d. `Download JSON` configuration of the newly created application

 **Client implementation with defaults**